 Georgi Engelbrecht Senior Analyst, Philippines Please submit all media inquiries to firstname.lastname@example.org or call +32 (0) 2 536 00 71 Crisis Group Role Georgi Englebrecht joined Crisis Group in late September 2019.
 As Senior Analyst for the Philippines, he focuses mostly on the various conflicts and peace processes within the country.
 In addition, he carries out research and analysis of topics relevant to the Philippine neighbourhood, such as the South China Sea or the Sulu Sea.
 Professional Background Georgi Engelbrecht worked for around 8 years on the Southern Philippines, mostly on conflict prevention and civilian protection.
 He was part of the International Monitoring Team (IMT) in Mindanao until 2019.
 He has master’s degrees in international law and international relations.
 Areas of Expertise Philippines International Humanitarian Law Human Rights Armed Groups Civilian Protection Select Publications The West and Russia in the Mediterranean: Towards a Renewed Rivalry? in: Mediterranean Politics, Vol.13, Nr.3 2009, p.385-406, co-authored with Derek Lutterbeck.
 Community-Based Protection Mechanisms, in: Peace Review, Vol.27, Nr.1 2015, p.43-51, co- authored with Vidushi Kaushik.
 Prospects for the normalisation process in the Southern Philippines: An architecture of uncertainty?
 In: From Aquino II to Duterte (2010-2018): Change, Continuity-and Rupture, p.239-262, Ch.
 8., edited by.
 Imelda Deinla and Bjoern Dressel (Singapore:Iseas-Yusof Ishak Institute).
-Latest Updates Op-Ed / Asia 10 February 2021 Bangsamoro’s Potential for Regional Gains The recently established Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) offers new hope for a peaceful future for its majority-Muslim population after decades of war.
+Latest Updates Op-Ed / Asia 28 April 2021 The Normalization Process in the Bangsamoro Faces Rising Uncertainty Delays in the decommissioning of Moro rebels and other measures threaten the fragile peace in the newly created Bangsamoro Autonomous Region.
+Originally published in The Diplomat Op-Ed / Asia 10 February 2021 Bangsamoro’s Potential for Regional Gains The recently established Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) offers new hope for a peaceful future for its majority-Muslim population after decades of war.
 The success of BARMM, and more broadly, the peace process, could send positive ripple effects across the wider region.
 Originally published in Philippine Strategic Forum Commentary / Asia 17 September 2020 Resilient Militancy in the Southern Philippines Two August bomb explosions in the southern Philippines’ Sulu archipelago highlighted how militant networks may be splintered but are deeply entrenched.
 To keep the long Bangsamoro transition to peace on track, the government should strengthen outreach to local elites and improve cooperation between security services.